apache/ignite-3/modules/table/tech-notes/rebalance.md

         skip
 ```
 - Update `changePeers` request-response behaviour with:
-    - response with `received` if no current `changePeers` or current `changePeers` in the STAGE_CATCHING_UP.
+    - response with `received` if no current `changePeers` or current `changePeers` in the `STAGE_CATCHING_UP`.
 Updates the catching up peers with the new peers, stop redundant replicators, if needed.
     - response with `busy` if current leader is not in the `STAGE_NONE` or `STAGE_CATCHING_UP` phase.
 - Update `changePeers` behaviour with new listener from the caller `tryCatchUpFinish(peers)`.
 This listener must execute the following metastore call:
 **Pseudocode**